-Community Picks are articles that are sourced by the community.
+Community Picks are posts that are sourced by the community.

 Quick Overview Video